Microtech Knives

 Stitch Auto Pink Cerakote 169-1 PK-X14 3.75" Blade

 The Stitch model meets a standout in this carefully cerakoted pink Microtech Stitch.
 Not just any pink..
-Hot pink, my friends.
-Add this piece to your pocket--there is no doubt it will be a conversation starter to all.
+Hot pink.

 This colorway may have a personal significance to you or someone you love who has faced/or is in the fight against breast cancer.
 Give cancer the middle finger with a the sharp and pointy Stitch Auto.